-Best case Average case Worst case Demand assessment Describe what is the full market potential (all user types / categories and size) and most likely uptake possible Describe somewhere between the best and worst case scenario Describe the minimal uptake of the service e.g. only by EGI federation; 1 user group Assumptions (about market uptake) What assumptions need to be made to expect the best case scenario e.g. EC policy supports it; no commercial alternative; high user friendliness will equal mass uptake What assumptions need to be made to expect the average case scenario e.g. requested by multiple user groups ensuring some uptake What assumptions need to be made to expect the worst case scenario e.g. service design is high quality and will be supported at least internally Expected organisational impact on the service provider In the best case scenario, what organisation changes would need to be made to support the demand e.g. additional staff, expanded data centre, no impact In the average case scenario, what organisation changes would need to be made to support the demand e.g. additional staff, expanded data centre, no impact In the worst case scenario, what organisation changes would need to be made to support the demand e.g. additional training of staff, no impact Expected Cost Provide an estimate of the resources required to develop (CAPEX) and maintain / operate (OPEX) the service in the best case e.g. human Provide an estimate of the resources required to develop (CAPEX) and maintain / operate (OPEX) the average case e.g. human effort; financial of the resources required to develop (CAPEX) and maintain / operate effort; financial investment investment investment Expected Revenue What revenue types will the provider obtain in return for the investment described above and possible estimates e.g. direct payment(s); funding; in-kind contribution What revenue types will the provider obtain in return for the investment described above and possible estimates e.g. direct payment(s); funding; in-kind contribution What revenue types will the provider obtain in return for the investment described above and possible estimates e.g. direct payment(s); funding; in-kind contribution Risks What are the organisational, technical, financial, market and/or legal risks associated to the service provider e.g. inability to scale to demand What are the organisational, technical, financial, market and/or legal risks associated to the service provider e.g. competitor offers better / cheaper service market and/or legal risks associated to Constraints / limiting factors Describe the factors that may limit or hold back the success of the service e.g. size of the market; demand in the market; availability of supply; competition; availability of finances; quality and skills of employees
+Best case Average case Worst case Demand assessment Describe somewhere between the best and worst case scenario

+Assumptions What assumptions What assumptions What assumptions (about market uptake) need to be made to expect the best case scenario e.g. EC policy supports it; no commercial alternative; high user friendliness will equal mass uptake need to be made to expect the average case scenario e.g. requested by multiple user groups ensuring some uptake need to be made to expect the worst case scenario e.g. service design is high quality and will be supported at least internally Expected organisational impact on the service provider In the best case scenario, what organisation changes would need to be made to support the demand e.g. additional staff, expanded data centre, no impact In the average case scenario, what organisation changes would need to be made to support the demand e.g. additional staff, expanded data centre, no impact In the worst case scenario, what organisation changes would need to be made to support the demand e.g. additional training of staff, no impact Expected Cost Provide an estimate of the resources required to develop (CAPEX) and maintain / operate (OPEX) the service in the best case e.g. human effort; financial investment Provide an estimate of the resources required to develop (CAPEX) and maintain / operate (OPEX) the average case e.g. human effort; financial investment Provide an estimate of the resources required to develop (CAPEX) and maintain / operate (OPEX) the worst case e.g. human effort; financial investment Expected Revenue What revenue types will the provider obtain in return for the investment described above and possible estimates e.g. direct payment(s); funding; in-kind contribution What revenue types will the provider obtain in return for the investment described above and possible estimates e.g. direct payment(s); funding; in-kind contribution What revenue types will the provider obtain in return for the investment described above and possible estimates e.g. direct payment(s); funding; in-kind contribution